lambdapioneer/sloth/artifact_evaluation.md

 Requested Badge: **Reproducible**

-Note 1: This file is also included in the submitted repository as reference for future users.
+Note: This file is also included in the submitted repository as reference for future users.
+We suggest that the artifact is assigned to reviewers who are already familiar with Android/iOS development.

-Note 2: We can provide our raw measurements if requested, but we do not include them in the repository to keep the size small.

 ## Description